JeremiahKaren/35percent.github.io/letter.md

 Dear Sir,
 I write on behalf of the 35% Campaign, which made written and oral submissions in objection to the above compulsory purchase order.
 We are writing to you in response to the pre-action protocol letter issued by Southwark Council pursuant to its application for a judicial review of the Secretary of State's decision on the order.

-As objectors to the order and interested parties in the case, we strongly urge you to reject the Council's appeal to quash the decision for the above order and re-run the public inquiry.
+As objectors to the order and interested parties in the case, we strongly urge you to reject the Council's appeal to quash the decision for the above order and the request to re-run the public inquiry.

 We agree with the conclusion in Inspector Coffey's 29 Jan 2016 report that _"the CPO would not achieve the social, economic and environmental well-being sought"_ and urge the Secretary of State to stand by his decision to refuse the order on the grounds given in his 16 Sep 2016 decision letter.